in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - Singleton - Same bean is reused for all requests.
 You cannot have state (request information) in a singleton as it is shared between requests.
 - Prototype - For every request, a new bean is created.
 If your bean has state (request specific information), you cannot reuse it between requests.
 So, you go for prototype.

-### What is a dependency in Spring?

-Think this way!

-Who is creating instances of the Data Bean?
-We do, using a constructor.

-Who is creating things which are annotated with @Component.
-Spring Framework does.

-Here's a great video to watch - https://www.youtube.com/watch?v=4VajgnSHwOw

 ### @Configuration

 Typically @Configuration is used on file where you are manually defining Spring Beans .
 We are creating api bean manually in the example below.